heiner/dylaniki/Saved_(Album).md

 On”</strong> og <strong>“Are You Ready?”</strong> — the intensity that
 grows out of the slow build-up of these two songs during the live concerts can make even the hardest of heart jump to his feet and
 rejoice: “Yes!
-I’m ready!
+I'm ready!
 Take me, Bob!
 Take me with you!”, but that is mostly lost in the album version.

-It probably couldn’t be any other way.
-None of the songs I’ve mentioned are among his strongest — from the gospel period or any other — but their effect depends on <em>presence</em>: the <em>physical</em>
+It probably couldn't be any other way.
+None of the songs I've mentioned are among his strongest — from the gospel period or any other — but their effect depends on <em>presence</em>: the <em>physical</em>
-presence of the person and the band producing a sound of wall to bang one’s head against, and the <em>temporal</em> presence, exploiting the contrast between the <em>indefiniteness</em> of not knowing where this is going to end, and the <em>inevitability</em> of the process set in motion by the first “on-an-don-an-don-an-doon”.
+presence of the person and the band producing a sound of wall to bang one's head against, and the <em>temporal</em> presence, exploiting the contrast between the <em>indefiniteness</em> of not knowing where this is going to end, and the <em>inevitability</em> of the process set in motion by the first “on-an-don-an-don-an-doon”.
 In the absence that the record medium necessarily entails, some of that is naturally lost.
 But some remains (and five bonus points for trying).

-Besides, it doesn’t matter: there are strong songs left that <em>do</em>
+Besides, it doesn't matter: there are strong songs left that <em>do</em>
 make the transition from concert stage to recording studio.
-Partly, perhaps, because they are stronger songs altogether, but mainly because they don’t depend on the live situation to the same extent.
+Partly, perhaps, because they are stronger songs altogether, but mainly because they don't depend on the live situation to the same extent.

-<strong>“In The Garden”</strong> is easily Dylan’s most harmonically
+<strong>“In The Garden”</strong> is easily Dylan's most harmonically
 complex song, and although it shares some traits with the likes of “Saved”, such as the escalating intensity and the lyric repetitiveness, it depends more on the harmonic meandering to hold our attention.